kisanola/tech-community-api-levelup/README.md

   - [Celebrate](https://www.npmjs.com/package/celebrate): celebrate is an express middleware function that wraps the joi validation library
   - [Mongoose](https://www.npmjs.com/package/mongoose): Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.
   - [Babel-watch](https://www.npmjs.com/package/babel-watch): Reload your babel-node app on JS source file changes.
 And do it fast.

+### Acceptance criteria
+- All the endpoints should work as expected
+- Some endpoints should have request validation
+- Features should be implemented in different branches